 |Bio and Links|

-The memorials I have created are my attempt to get the information on Find-a-Grave with the hope that others will contribute to its accuracy.
+The memorials I have created are my attempt to get the information on Find-a-Grave with the hope that others will contribute to their accuracy.
 All information I have posted on the memorials has been gathered from the headstone, other contributors, books or websites I have found noting such.
 While under my custody, each memorial is considered by me as a "work-in-progress" waiting to be claimed by a family member.|

 While I'm at the cemeteries taking pictures, I try to also update the GPS coordinates of the grave site (if I have cell phone service).
 I have noticed that many times the coordinates will be off by as much as 50 feet or more.
 So, please use this tool as a 'general reference'.
 The coordinates will get you close but it may not be the exact location.

 Feel free to use any of the photos I have taken for your use - you have my permission.
 There is no need to give credit to me if you choose to use the photos.

 |Messages left for Jim (604)||[Leave Message]|

 Jim, you added a photo of this cemetery to my 3x great-grandmother's grave, Matilda Jane Myers who is buried in Phillips Cemetery in Sugar Grove.
 I have seen her grave & she is in Philips.
 Could you tell me why, or is it an error?
 Thank you for any info you may have.